IsaacSchemm/Pandacap/README.md

 | DeviantArtClientId      | OAuth client ID from DeviantArt
 | DeviantArtClientSecret  | OAuth secret from DeviantArt
 | RedditAppId             | OAuth client ID from Reddit
-| RedditAppSecret         | OAuth secret from v
+| RedditAppSecret         | OAuth secret from Reddit
 | KeyVaultHostname        | Key vault hostname
 | StorageAccountHostname  | Hostname of the Azure blob storage account used for storing images associated with your posts or avatar
 | WeasylProxyHost         | Hostname that has `/pandacap/weasyl_proxy.php` and `/pandacap/weasyl_submit.php`